Ali Shariati: Views and popularity

 Shariati sought to revive the revolutionary currents of Shi'ism.
-His interpretation of Shiism encouraged revolution in the world and promised salvation after death.
-He referred to his brand of Shiism as "red Shiism" which he contrasted with non-revolutionary "black Shiism" or Safavid Shiism.
+His interpretation of Shi'ism encouraged revolution in the world and promised salvation after death.
+He referred to his brand of Shiism as "red Shiism" or Alid Shiism which he contrasted with non-revolutionary "black Shiism" or Safavid Shiism.
 His ideas have been compared to the Catholic Liberation Theology movement founded in South America by Peruvian Gustavo Gutierrez and Brazilian Leonardo Boff.

 Shariati was a prominent philosopher of Islam, who argued that a good society would conform to Islamic values.
+As opposed to other prominent revolutionary figures, such as Ayatollah Khomeini, Shariati proposed a utopian classless society that would be established through a dialectical struggle between the people of tawhid (monotheism) and the people of shirk (polytheism).
+He argued that it was only in a classless society that true monotheism could be established, and the dialectical struggle between these two dual forms of humanity were idealized for him in the struggle between Cain and Abel.

-He suggested that the role of government was to guide society in the best possible manner rather than manage it in the best possible way.
-He believed that the most learned members of the Ulema (clergy) should play a leadership role in guiding society because they best understand how to administer an Islamic value system based on the teachings of the Prophets of God and the 12 Shia Twelver Imams.
+Shariati believed that the most learned members of the Ulema (clergy) should play a leadership role in guiding society because they best understand how to administer an Islamic value system based on the teachings of the prophets of God and the 12 Shia Twelver Imams.
 He argued that the role of the clergy was to guide society under Islamic values to advance human beings towards reaching their highest potential, rather than to provide or serve the hedonistic desires of individuals as in the West.
+However, Shariati did not believe that the clergy should themselves be rulers and that society should be dominated by the ulema, the view popularized by Ayatollah Khomieni in his concept of vilayat al-faqih, or "guardianship of the jurists".
+Rather, he argued that the clergy should play a role in electing a ruler who could lead the people according to the principles of Islam.